sam-ovalle/mastering_openCV/module01-getting-started-with-images/README.md

 The data structure of an openCV C++ implementation Matrix (Mat) class image

 ![Alt text](readme/module1-digital3.png "Image of openCV Mat class image data structure")

+### Image Formats

+Understanding the history of image formats and their use cases

+.gif

+    - Useful in repeating moving image but memory dense

+.png

+    - Lossless image compression (good for maintaining details)
+    - supports alpha channel

+.jpg / .jpeg

+    - Lossy image compression (leaves artefacts in image)
+    - no alpha channel

+.webm

+    - Lossless and Lossy image compression
+    - More memory efficient than PNG
+    - Developed by Google under BSD license
+    - Not widely adopted yet :(